rachelesmee/website/foss4guk2022local/online.md

 ### How to watch the recordings after the event

-* Just select a session from our YouTube channelthe [FOSS4G UK YouTube channel](https://www.youtube.com/c/FOSS4GUK/streams) - all the sessions we were able to record will be available permanently
+* Just select a session from the [FOSS4G UK YouTube channel](https://www.youtube.com/c/FOSS4GUK/streams) - all the sessions we were able to record will be available permanently

 ### Contribute to the event